House Leek, Hens-and-Chickens, Jupiter’s Beard, Etc.

 There were also many medicinal uses for this plant which you can read about from a few of the links below.

 Sempervivum are very easy to grow and they only have a few rules.
 The most important is their soil and water.
 They need a very well-draining soil and raised beds are very good for that reason.
 They are great in containers in potting soil amended with extra grit and pumice or perlite.
-I use 2 parts potting soil amended with 1 part chicken grit (from the feed store) and 1 part perlite.
+For succulents in pots, I used 2 parts Miracle Grow or Schuultz Potting soil amended with 1 part chicken grit (from the feed store) and 1 part perlite for many years.
 Many cactus and succulent growers and collectors recommend pumice over perlite.
 Sempervivum isn’t especially fond of a peaty mix because it holds water which is why it needs to be amended.
 Sand shouldn’t be used unless it is very course because it fills up the airspace in potting soil.
+I switched to using a 50/50 mixture of potting soil and pumice in 2018.

 They appreciate regular watering during the summer, but not in the winter.
 Of course, they understand mother nature and we can’t control what she does.
 For that reason, if you overwinter your Sempervivum outdoors, they need to be in a location where drainage is adequate.
 If you grow them in pots, they require very little water during the winter, if any at all.
 It just depends on where you keep them.
 Believe it or not, I have successfully overwintered several Sempervivums in the basement where they did very well in low light and hardly ever gave them water.
 The temperature stayed around 65 degrees.